 How Water Loading and Cutting Affects Your Body

-Loading your body with more fluid than it needs will cause several physiological responses:
+Loading your body with excess water weight or more fluid than it needs will cause several physiological responses:

 - Your blood vessels and tissues will expand to make room for the extra volume.

 - Your electrolyte levels will become diluted due to the extra water.

 - Your blood pressure increases because there is more fluid for your heart to pump.

 Once the amount of water in your body exceeds its needs, it will start eliminating the extra fluid.
 Your kidneys will work to excrete it through urination, bringing the fluid status back in balance.

 Weight cutting happens when your body excretes the excess fluid and then some.
 Even after you stop water loading, your body has grown accustomed to overhydration and will continue to shed water for a while before your hormone levels balance out.